njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-alerts.rst

 *******************
 Styling with Sass
 *******************
 If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our Sass mixins to apply the alert styles.
-Import and include the mixin in your CSS selector:
+Import and include the ``vui-alerts-error`` mixin in your CSS selector:

 .. code-block:: css